Eppo-exp/eppo-docs/docs/quick-starts/index.md

 - [Your first experiment analysis](/experiment-quickstart/) - Once you have metrics and assignment logs set up in Eppo, use this guide to start measuring the impact of your experiments.

 :::note
 Don't be blocked!
-We're here to help get running with Eppo.
+We're here to help you get running with Eppo.
 Contact us at [support@geteppo.com](mailto:support@geteppo.com).
 :::